-The Group's financial instruments comprise trade and other receivables, amount due from a joint venture, bank balances and cash, borrowings and trade and other payables.
+The Group's financial instruments comprise trade and other receivables, amount due from a joint venture, bank balances and cash, bank borrowings, trade and other payables and lease liabilities.
 The Group has not used any derivatives and other instruments for hedging purposes.
-During the years ended 31 March 2019 and 2018, the Group also did not hold or issue any derivative financial instruments for trading purposes.